About This Tool

 JWTs are powerful but require careful handling to maintain security:

-- Always validate the signature: Decoding a JWT reveals its contents, but only signature verification confirms it has not been tampered with.
-Never trust a JWT payload without first verifying the signature server-side.
+- Always validate the signature: Decoding a JWT reveals its contents, but only signature verification confirms it hasn't been tampered with.
+Don't trust a JWT payload without first verifying the signature server-side.

 - Check expiration times: Always verify the